Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Manually_remove_data_from_React_Query_cache_with_removeQueries.md

 queryClient.removeQueries({ queryKey, exact: true })
 ```

-By writing `queryClient.removeQueries()` without any parameter, you will remove all queries that have been accumulated in the cache.
+==By writing `queryClient.removeQueries()` without any parameter, you will remove all queries that have been accumulated in the cache.==

 ## Example